AccessMap/sidewalkify/README.md

 * `offset`: The offset, in meters, of the sidewalk.
 This always indicates a right-hand offset - the `sw_right` column value is used for `forward=True` edges, the `sw_left` column value is used for `forward=False` edges.
-A value of `0` means that no sidewalk exists for this geometry, and none will be drawn.
+A value of `0` (or a negative value, such as `-1`) means that no sidewalk exists for this geometry, and none will be drawn.
 * `id`: This is copied from the original dataset.

 Vertices of the graph are coordinates where streets meet (like an intersection)